iWriteGigs

 Question #21

-B genetic modification of grains and other crops
+A genetic modification of grains and other crops

-C the development of a vaccine for polio
+C the development of nitrogen-based fertilizers

 D the development and application of chemical herbicides